Coronavirus death toll climbs by 53 in state, including 15 in Palm Beach County

 A total of 11,185 people in the state have been hospitalized at one time, which is 177 more than the day before.
 That means it is a running total and includes people who have been released or died.
 Including nonresidents, the number is 1,314 in Palm Beach County, an increase of 14, followed by 116 in St. Lucie, 101 in Martin, 37 in Indian River and 13 in Okeechobee.

-More than half of the deaths, 1,395, are residents and staff of long-term care, including 155 in Palm Beach County, in data released Monday.
+More than half of the deaths, 1,433, are residents and staff of long-term care, including 162 in Palm Beach County.

 National data

-The most new deaths was New Jersey with 76 for second place.
-First-place New York followed with 74 new deaths after reporting 799 deaths in one day in April for first place.
-The others were No. 3 Massachusetts with 37, No. 4 Pennsylvania with 9, No. 5 Illinois with 20, No. 6 Michigan with 17, No.7 California with 23, No. 8 Connecticut with 13, No. 9 Louisiana with 8.
+The most new deaths was California with 96 for seventh place followed by No. 5 Illinois with 94.
+First-place New York was third 87 new deaths after reporting 799 deaths in one day in April for first place.
+The others were No. 3 Massachusetts with 55, No. 4 Pennsylvania with 67, No. 6 Michigan with 31, No. 8 Connecticut with 13, No. 9 Louisiana with 13.

 One week ago Tuesday in the United States, there were 108,299 two weeks ago there were 100,008 deaths, three weeks ago there were 93,750, four weeks ago 83,920, five weeks ago 72,450, six weeks ago 59,418, seven weeks ago 45,651, eight weeks ago 30,1565, nine weeks ago 15,561,10 weeks ago 5,161, 11 weeks ago 957, 12 weeks ago 121, 13 weeks ago 30, 14 weeks ago 9, 15 weeks ago 0.